 - If a school was overpaid, Step Up For Students will recover the difference in the next funding cycle.

-- If additional tuition is owed, the parent or guardian must approve a final invoice from the old school.
+- If more tuition is owed, the parent or guardian must approve a final invoice from the old school.

-Keeping Florida Scholarship Compliance in mind during a transfer can save you from confusion or financial hiccups down the road.
-You’ll find additional tips on how to handle scholarship transitions in How to Use Florida Scholarship Funds Legally.
+Keeping Florida Scholarship Compliance in mind during a transfer can save you from confusion or money problems.
+You’ll find more tips on handling scholarship transitions in How to Use Florida Scholarship Funds Legally.

 Using Scholarship Funds Properly: Essential Guidelines

-Arguably the most important aspect of Florida Scholarship Compliance is spending scholarship dollars within the designated scope.
-Here are crucial pointers:
+The most important part of Florida Scholarship Compliance is spending scholarship dollars within the right scope.
+Here are key pointers:

 1. Authorized vs. Non-Authorized Expenses

-Scholarship funds must be used for educationally relevant purchases, such as:
+Scholarship funds must be used for education-related purchases, such as:

 - Private School Tuition & Fees